TIHan/FQuake3/README.md

 3. Finally, rename your copied Mono folder to just "Mono". e.g. _FQuake3\lib\Mono_ - Note: git will not pick Mono up in commits.

 #####Using Quake Content
-1. In your repository's root folder, create a new folder called "build". e.g. _FQuake3/build/_
+1. In your repository's root folder, create a new folder called "build". e.g. _FQuake3\build\_
 2. If you have a copy of Quake III Arena, go inside its root folder.
 You should see "baseq3" and "missionpack" (If you have Team Arena).
-Copy both of them, if you have both, to your newly created _/build/_ folder in your repository.
+Copy both of them, if you have both, to your newly created _\build\_ folder in your repository.

 #####Solution Configuration and Running